patrickbower/ciggy/readme.md

+# Ciggy
+A prototype tool for creating smoking hot Buildit email signatures

+## Rationale
+- Currently no standard process.
- - Validation - We can ensure a unified look and feel (i.e. standardize and avoid things like abbreviations, missing capitol letters or irregular phone number formats)
+- Validation - We can ensure a unified look and feel (i.e. standardize and avoid things like abbreviations, missing capitol letters or irregular phone number formats).

-## ToDo
- - [x] fill out form
- - [x] on submit prevent submission and capture data
- - [ ] get template element
- - [ ] fillout with correct data
- - [ ] generate preview
- - [ ] generate codeview
- - [ ] create copy button